 The relevant employer must have been incorporated and resident in a country with which Ireland has either a double tax treaty or an exchange of information agreement.
-From 2015, the employer must certify to Irish Revenue within 90 days of the date the individual arrives in Ireland, that the qualifying conditions have been met.
+The employer must certify to Irish Revenue within 90 days of the date the individual arrives in Ireland, that the qualifying conditions have been met.
 From 2023, all applications for SARP must include a valid PPS number for the individual and the employer must certify to Irish Revenue that the individual's employment has been registered.
-If these steps are not taken the SARP application will fail.
+On 1 January 2024, Revenue launched a new eSARP Portal on Revenue Online Service (ROS).
+From 1 January 2024, all Form SARP 1As and SARP Employer Returns can be prepared and submitted through ROS.